If your application for asylum is rejected

 The decision tells you how much time you have to leave Sweden, often within four weeks from the date the decision acquires legal force.
 ‘The decision acquires legal force’ means it has become effective and can no longer be appealed.
 In most cases this happens three weeks after the Swedish Migration Agency has notified you of the decision, or when you have signed a declaration of acceptance.
 You must be aware yourself of when the decision acquires legal force, and leave the country within the time specified in the decision.

-A decision on rejection is normally valid for four years.
+A decision on refusal of entry or deportation is normally valid for four years.

 Refusal of entry that is to be enforced immediately